junspark/matlab_tools/README.md

 matlab_tools
 ============
-ODFPF Package is originally written by the Deformation Processes Laboratory at Cornell Univerissiy Credit goes to Don Boyce and Paul Dawson
+The ODFPF Package is originally written by the Deformation Processes Laboratory at Cornell University.
+Credit goes to Don Boyce and Paul Dawson.

-The ODFPF Package available here is a variant of the original ODFPF  Package with some additional funciotionalityties.
+The ODFPF Package available here is a variant of the original ODFPF Package with some additional funciotionalities.

-matlab tools
+PhotonAttenuation2 Package is orginally provided by Jarek Tuszynski.
+Its original version is available at http://www.mathworks.com/examples/matlab/3154-tutorial-for-photonattenuation2-package.